 Real Estate Home Inspections in the Vancouver Explained!

-There is a lot of confusion surrounding a home inspections in Vancouver particularly among first time home buyers.
+There is a lot of confusion surrounding a home inspection in Vancouver, particularly among first time home buyers.

 Common questions include: What is a Home Inspection?
-Whats included?
-Are home inspection for the benefit of the buyer?
+What’s included?
+Is a home inspection for the benefit of the buyer?
 For the seller?
 For the bank/lender?
 Will the seller be able to see the inspection? etc.

 To answer these common questions, Dave Brighton from Brighton Home Inspections has been kind enough to meet with us to answer these questions for us.